 The theory underlying our early childhood program is developmental in nature.
 We recognize that children go through sequential stages of development in different skill areas.
 There are several points central to this theory:

 Play is the work of childhood.
 Play is the place where children learn to master their environment.
 In these early years, play is the most important activity in the lives of children.
 Sometimes it seems more important than eating or sleeping.
 Sometimes play is fun; sometimes play is trying hard to do something right.
 Play is the work, the occupation, of childhood.
 For this reason, our state-of-the-art environments are equipped with developmentally appropriate furnishings and classroom materials.
 We give children time to explore, to manipulate, to investigate, and to try out their ideas.
 We also take advantage of our local surroundings, encouraging children to explore the beauty and wonder of nature and the living things around them.

-To keep current on developments and trends in early childhood education, we have an active professional development plan for all teaching staff.
+To keep current on developments and trends in early childhood education, we have an active professional learning plan for all teaching staff.
 In addition to regularly scheduled training sessions, there are opportunities for study at national conferences, local universities, and regional seminars.

 We know that our early childhood program is having the desired effect by the progress our students demonstrate.
 Clear evidence can be seen as the children move into elementary school.
 Exemplary teaching and learning in the pre-primary grades has a lasting effect.
 We appreciate the faith you have placed in us by giving us your most precious possession – your child – to care for and educate.

 Amos 1 The CAPCS flagship Amos 1 campus focuses on the humanities.
 The visual and performing arts, music, and literature are presented in an age appropriate manner to our youngest students.
 They respond to these experiences through reading, writing, performing and speaking in order to internalize their learning.